t-richards/mausberry-switch/README.md

 [![CircleCI](https://circleci.com/gh/t-richards/mausberry-switch.svg?style=shield)](https://circleci.com/gh/t-richards/mausberry-switch)

-This is a daemon for [Raspberry Pi][rpi] devices that monitors GPIO pins 23 and 24, waiting for a low signal from a [Mausberry Circuits switch][mausberry-circuits] in order to poweroff the system safely.
+This is a daemon for [Raspberry Pi][rpi] devices that monitors GPIO pins 23 and 24, waiting for a high signal from a [Mausberry Circuits switch][mausberry-circuits] in order to poweroff the system safely.
 It is intended to replace the [official setup script][mausberry-script].